 Putting the resource issue aside, the reason to use facial recognition in Lightroom CC is to make it easy to organize photos of a person so you can find them later.

 Without facial recognition, that process is manually intensive.
 I used to create a Keyword category called Models and then put the name of each model as a sub-category keyword.
-Then I had to manually associate the keyword with every photo of the model.
+Then I had to associate the keyword with every model photo manually.

 Another way to do it is to create a folder or collection for each person and drag their images over.

 If I didn’t use either of those methods on import, then I often neglected to do it later.
 Scouring through a ton of photos to sort them out manually takes time that most of us don’t have in abundance.